The-Nazara-Project/Nazara/docs/src/maintainers/api_update_workflow.md

 wherever you executed it containing a completely new `thanix_client` repo.

 **Take the `src` directory from that output and copy it**, in its entirety, into the `thanix_client` repository you cloned from GitHub.
-If prompted, agree to overtwrite all existing files.
+If prompted, agree to overwrite all existing files.

 **Update the version numbers in `thanix_client` accordingly**.